f-lambda-z/contoh/content/docs/guide/text-dedenting.en.md

 next: /docs/guide/text-indenting
 ---

 Text dedenting is a process used to remove common leading whitespace from each line in a block of text.
 This is particularly useful when working with multi-line strings that are indented in source code but need to be aligned properly when rendered or displayed.
-TextWrap.js provides a convenient dedent method to simplify this task.
+TextWrap provides a convenient `dedent` method to simplify this task.

 <!--more-->